• HOME

 These are essential steps to keep your flowers fresh and healthy for your wedding day!

-** PRO TIP: Store away from draft and direct sunlight.
+** PRO TIP 1: Store away from draft and direct sunlight.
 Please keep them in a cool room.
 AVOID fondling the blooms as they will brown easily the more you touch them!
-The oils on your hand will make them look wilted if you keep touching them!
+The oils on your hands will make them look wilted if you keep touching them!

 10. Practice (This is important if you want to do a DIY Wedding Bouquet!)

 We’re adding this tip here to reiterate the importance of trying this first as a practice.
-Arranging flowers definitely look easy.
+Arranging flowers definitely looks easy.

 But the placement of flowers and the “flow” you need to achieve the design and look you are going for will definitely take more than one try, especially if this is your first time working with flowers.